Andhradesa: Extent

-The heartland of Andhradesa lay in the fertile deltaic regions of the Godavari and Krishna rivers.
+The heartland of Andhradesha lay in the fertile deltaic regions of the Godavari and Krishna rivers.
 These mighty rivers, carrying vast quantities of silt from the Western Ghats, formed expansive deltas that enriched the surrounding lands.
 The Kolanu lake (Kolleru Lake), situated between these deltas, played a significant role in the region's ecology and history.
 The deltaic region, with its rich alluvial soil and abundant water resources, supported a thriving agricultural economy, fostering the growth of prosperous cities and towns.

 Historically, Andhapura serving as its earliest capital.
-Later, Dhanakataka gained prominence which was visited by the Chinese Buddhist piligrim Xuanzang.
+Later, Dhanakataka gained prominence which was visited by the Chinese Buddhist pilgrim Xuanzang.
 Its core territory encompassed modern-day Andhra Pradesh and Telangana.
-The Periplus of the Erythraean Sea, as well as Ptolemy's writings, mention about Andhradesa.
+The Periplus of the Erythraean Sea, as well as Ptolemy's writings, mention about Andhradesha.

 At its zenith, the region extended its influence over parts of present-day Maharashtra, Odisha, Karnataka, Madhya Pradesh, and Gujarat.
-Geographically, Andhradesa encompassed the eastern Deccan Plateau, bounded by the Balaghat Range to the west and the Eastern Ghats to the east.
+Geographically, Andhradesha encompassed the eastern Deccan Plateau, bounded by the Balaghat Range to the west and the Eastern Ghats to the east.
 This region's diverse landscape, including fertile coastal plains and rugged plateaus, significantly influenced its historical trajectory and cultural development.